openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info-ios/integration-gam/ios-in-app-bidding-gam-native-integration.md

 banner.loadAd()
 ```

 #### Step 1: Create Event Handler

-GAM's event handlers are special containers that wrap GAM Ad Views and help to manage collaboration between GAM and Prebid views.

-**Important:** you should create and use a unique event handler for each ad view.

 To create the event handler you should provide a GAM Ad Unit Id and the list of available sizes for this ad unit.